nimakam/nimakam-notes/stablecoin/system.md

 One of the key insights that helps with efficiency and simplicity of this on-chain loan system is that using a collateral in smart contract to peg relatively stable currencies, does not require a high level of time sensitivity, in the following ways:

 - **Liquidation process delay** - Given the intent and requirements from loan takers as well as loan liquidators, the liquidation triggering or the dispute process do not necessarily have to occur in real time, and can be delayed, even lasting for days, as long as they occur in a predictable manner.
 - **Low time resolution** - One does not require a perfectly full resolution set of prices, in order to confirm a persistent drop in prices over a long period of time.
 The only case where higher resolution helps is determining the liquidation bid winner, as the first actor that submits a liquidation request right before passing solvency threshold.
-(ToDo - mitigate against the risk of collusion to win liquidation by manipulating price feed)

 ## Price feed penalties